Senators: Tech firms didn't take election meddling 'seriously'

 In a blog post Monday, Facebook Vice President of Policy and Communications Elliot Schrage said the company is adding "additional human review and approval" to some kinds of targeted ads going forward.

-A Twitter representative said the company is cooperating with Senate Intelligence Committee investigation.
-"Twitter deeply respects the integrity of the election process, and will continue to both work with the investigations and to share details of our findings with the public as we are able."
-Twitter said in a blog post Thursday that it had removed the accounts associated with the Facebook ad buyers, and none of the accounts it found were registered as advertisers on Twitter.
+A Twitter representative said the company is cooperating with the Intelligence Committee's inquiry: "Twitter deeply respects the integrity of the election process and will continue to both work with the investigations and to share details of our findings with the public as we are able."
+Twitter said in a blog post Thursday that it had removed the accounts associated with the Facebook ad buyers and that none of the accounts it found were registered as advertisers on Twitter.
 The company will participate in the Nov.
 1 hearing.

-Warner said that going forward, he wants to make sure "foreign-paid-for advertising doesn't influence our elections" and that campaigns can see the advertising aimed against them.
+Warner said he wants to make sure "foreign-paid-for advertising doesn't influence our elections" in the future and that campaigns can see the advertising aimed against them.

 The senators emphasized that the investigation is looking at several aspects of potential interference in the election.
 When it comes to hackers stealing emails and documents from political operatives, Burr said there's no doubt it happened but that there's no evidence vote tallies were affected by hackers.
 Other questions, such as whether there was collusion between either campaign and a foreign government, remain unanswered, Burr said.